-The organization initially measures its financial assets and financial liabilities at fair value.
-The organization subsequently measures all its financial assets and financial liabilities at amortized cost, except for investments in actively traded marketable securities that are measured at fair value.
-Financial assets measured at amortized cost include cash, accounts receivable and term deposits.
-Financial assets measured at fair value consist of investments.
+The organization initially measures its financial assets and financial liabilities at fair value, except for certain non-arm's length transactions.
+The organization subsequently measures all its financial assets and financial liabilities at amortized cost.
+Financial assets measured at amortized cost include cash and deposit.
 Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.